How to Reduce Pension Plan Charges

 Approved Retirement Funds

-Approved Retirement Funds are again once off lump sum investments but tend to be large amounts as they represent an accumulated pension pot at retirement.
-The bigger your pension pot for ARF investment, the better value you can negotiate, but generally speaking you should be aiming for a total FMC of between 0.65% – 1.00% PA, inclusive of any ongoing advisory fee, with a minimum 100% net investment allocation and a bonus allocation for larger funds.
+Approved Retirement Funds are again once-off lump sum investments but tend to be large amounts as they represent an accumulated pension pot at retirement.
+The bigger your pension pot for ARF investment, the better value you can negotiate, but generally speaking you should be aiming for an FMC of between 0.75% – 1.00% PA, inclusive of any ongoing advisory fee, with a minimum 100% net investment allocation and a bonus allocation for larger funds.

 About the Author